jhpyle/docassemble/_docs/functions.md

 ## <a name="response"></a>response()

+The `response()` command allows the interview author to use code to send a special HTTP response.
+Instead of seeing a new **docassemble** screen, the user will see raw content as an HTTP response, or be redirected to another web site.
+As soon as **docassemble** runs the `response()` command, it stops what it is doing and returns the response.

+There are four different types of responses, which you can invoke by using one of four keyword arguments: `response`, `binaryresponse`, `file`, and `url`.
+There is also an optional keyword argument `content_type`, which determines the setting of the [Content-Type header].
+(This is not used for `url` responses, though.)

+The four response types are:

+* `response`: This is treated as text and encoded to UTF-8.
+For example, if you have some data in a dictionary `info` and you want to return it in [JSON] format, you could do `response(response=json.dumps(info), content_type='application/json')`.
+If the `content_type` keyword argument is omitted, the [Content-Type header] defaults to `text/plain; charset=utf-8`.
+* `binaryresponse`: This is like `response`, except that the data provided as the `binaryresponse` is treated as binary bytes rather than text, and it is passed directly without any modification.
+You could use this to transmit images that are created using a software library like the [Python Imaging Library].
+If the `content_type` keyword argument is omitted, the [Content-Type header] defaults to `text/plain; charset=utf-8`.
+* `file`: The contents of the specified file will be delivered in response to the HTTP request.
+You can supply one of two types of file designators: a [`DAFile`] object (e.g., an assembled document or an uploaded file), or a reference to a file in a **docassemble** package (e.g., `'moon_stars.jpg'` for a file in the static files folder of the current package, or `'docassemble.demo:data/static/orange_picture.jpg'` to refer to a file in another package).
+* `url`: If you provide a URL, the web server will redirect the user's browser to the provided URL.

+Here is an example that demonstrates `response`:

 {% include side-by-side.html demo="response" %}

-The `response()` command allows the interview author to send a special HTTP response to the user's browser.
-Instead of seeing a new **docassemble** screen, the user will see raw content.

-As soon as **docassemble** runs the `response()` command, it stops what it is doing and returns the response.

-If the optional `content_type` keyword argument is omitted, the [Content-Type header] will be `text/plain; charset=utf-8`.

-The first argument to `response()` is the text you want to return.
-This is treated as text and encoded to UTF-8.

-If you want to return literal bytes, use the keyword argument `binaryresponse`.
+Here is an example that demonstrates the `binaryresponse`:

 {% include side-by-side.html demo="response-svg" %}

-You can specify the text you want to return using the keyword argument `response`.
-For example, the following are equivalent:

-{% highlight python %}
-response("Hello world!")
-{% endhighlight %}

-{% highlight python %}
-response(response="Hello world!")
-{% endhighlight %}

-The `response()` command can be used to integrate a **docassemble** interview with another application.

 The following example shows how you can make information entered into an interview available to a third-party application through a URL that